saturnlighting/literature-review/README.md

 Lighting criteria for road lighting: A review

 Changing Social and Built Environments to Promote Physical Activity: Recommendations from Low Income, Urban Women

+Macro-spatial approach for evaluating the impact of socio-economics, land use, built environment, and road facility on pedestrian safety

+Is white light the right light?

 -->